frankluongo/getting-started-with-phoenix/README.md

 # Getting Started with Phoenix
 Pluralsight | Nate Taylor

 **NOTE:** This course came out in 2016.
-I am doing it using the most current versions of Elixir and Phoenix.
+I am doing it using the most current versions of Elixir and Phoenix as of March 2019.
 Therefore, some of the code in my application differs from the tutorial on pluralsight

 ## 1: Course Overview
 - We're building an event tracking application